KQM-git/TCL/docs/characters/electro/clorinde.md

 ---
-description: The mightiest Champion Duelist.
+description: An undefeated Champion Duelist.
 Sword in hand, she defends justice in the Court of Fontaine.
 ---

 import char from '@site/src/data/characters/Clorinde.json'